szczyglis-dev/ultimate-chain-parser/README.md

 ### Included input data providers

-**TextInput** - reads input data directly from a string passed as a constructor argument
+**TextInput** - reads input data directly from a text string passed as a constructor argument

 **FileInput** - reads input data from a file (path to the file needs to be passed as a constructor argument)